supervisely/docs/enterprise/kubernetes/agent.md

 `Server address` - this is the address of your Supervisely server that is accessible from Kubernetes cluster.

 `Service account token` - long-term token that will be used to authenticate Kubernetes cluster with Supervisely.
-You can find the token value using `kubectl -n supervisely get secret sly-task-manager-token -o jsonpath='{.data.token}'`
+You can find the token value using `kubectl -n supervisely get secret sly-task-manager-token -o jsonpath='{.data.token}' | base64 -d`

 `API endpoint` - this is the address of your Kubernetes cluster API server that is accessible from Supervisely server.
 You can find the API address using `kubectl cluster-info`